jmd-dk/concept/concept/docs/troubleshooting.rst

 This entry is concerned with problems encountered specifically with remote CO\ *N*\ CEPT jobs.
 If you have not tried out CO\ *N*\ CEPT locally, please do this first.
-If you encounter problems here as well, please see the '`Crashes or other bad behavior`_' entry.
+If you encounter problems here as well, please see the '`Crashes or other bad behaviour`_' entry.

-Even if CO\ *N*\ CEPT runs fine on the front-end of a cluster (i.e. when supplying the ``--local`` option to the ``concept`` script), you may experience weird behavior or crashes when running remote jobs.
+Even if CO\ *N*\ CEPT runs fine on the front-end of a cluster (i.e. when supplying the ``--local`` option to the ``concept`` script), you may experience weird behaviour or crashes when running remote jobs.
 Typically this is either due to an improper choice of the MPI executor, or the remote nodes having different hardware architecture from the front-end.
 Possible solutions to both of these problems are provided below.